qasimasghar/qasimasghar.github.io/about.md

 In my day job, I'm a software developer working mostly with Web/Mobile and fiddling with other things in my free time.

 I started playing around with PHP when I was in high school nearly 10 years ago.
-Of course, that was the time when PHP was mostly found intertwined with HTML in big files that made your head hurt.
+That was the time when PHP was mostly found intertwined with HTML in big files that made your head hurt.
 When Symfony was just a baby and Laravel wasn't even a thought.

 Much has changed since then and PHP has grown so much.